 The Idrija and Cerkno Hills are located in the western part of the country, south of the high mountain ranges.
-It is a mid-elevation mountain area, with maximum altitudes of 1000 metres on average.
+It is a mid-elevation mountain area, with maximum altitudes of 1,000m on average.
 Although most of the land is covered with forest, the region also has rugged, steep faces and peaks affording astonishing views of both the Alps and the Adriatic Sea.
-Valleys and narrow gorges snake among gentle hills and ridges creating a typical karst landscape (limestone that has been dissolved by centuries of rain creating underground caves and sinkholes).
+Valleys and narrow gorges snake among gentle hills, while ridges create a typical karst landscape (limestone that has been dissolved by centuries of rain creating underground caves and sinkholes).

-The Idrija and Cerkno Hills have lots of marked trails suitable for gentle hiking, among which the Idrija-Cerkno mountain trail is the most hiked one.
+The Idrija and Cerkno Hills have lots of marked trails suitable for gentle hiking - the Idrija-Cerkno Mountain Trail is the most popular.
 The starting point is in the former mining town of Idrija.
 The trail lasts seven to eight days and equates to 130km in total.
-The terrain is varied, from precipitous slopes and vantage points to historic monuments, important for the cultural and ethnographic heritage of the region.
+The terrain is varied, encompassing precipitous slopes and vantage points to historic monuments, important for the cultural and ethnographic heritage of the region.
 War memorials, local museums, and archaeological sites, as well as scenic ravines and peaceful lakes, are some of the key sights along the way.

 The spectacular Škofja Loka Hills sit in the north-west of the country, only 23 km from the capital Ljubljana.
 Covered with colourful blooming meadows and unspoilt forests, the region is interspersed with mountain villages and panoramic hilltops.
 Farms and mountain huts are active in the area and you can taste home-cooked dishes and even sample home-brewed beer (careful, it’s strong!) along many of the treks.